Avereniect/AVEL/README.md

 `N` indicates the natural width of a vector given the specified CPU features.
 These vectors will offer AVEL's full feature set. `M` indicates the maximum width of a vector given the specified CPU features.
-Only loading, storing, and conversion operations are guaranteed to be supported for these vectors, however.
+Only loading, storing, and conversions are guaranteed to be supported for max-width vectors (note that only signed/unsigned and identity conversions are currently implemented).

 Corresponding aliases for `avel::Vector_mask` and `std::array` are also provided with the `vec` prefix replaced with the `mask` and `arr` prefixes respectively.

 ## Performance Warnings
-If the target machine architecture doesn't support a particular operation via a dedicated instruction, it will be emulated using other instructions, which may lead to certain operations being disproportionately expensive compared to the equivalent scalar operation, or the same operations performed if using a more modern instruction set.
+If the target machine architecture doesn't support a particular operation via a dedicated instruction, it will be emulated using an instruction sequence instead., This may lead to certain operations being disproportionately expensive compared to the equivalent scalar operation, or the same operations performed if using a more modern instruction set.

 This means that your intuitions for the cost of various operations may not translate from scalar code.
 It is encouraged that you read through the underlying implementations to get a better idea of the cost of the various functions.

-Overall, most operations, even when emulated, will exhibit higher throughputs than their scalar counterparts, so it can still be desirable to use them.
+Overall, most operations, even when emulated, will exhibit better throughputs than their scalar counterparts.
+While some emulations will have a non-trivial cost, they will still generally perform better than scalar code due to the sheer throughput of vectorization.
+A select few implementations may perform worse than scalar code depending on use, however, unless these operations comprise a significant portion of the data transforms, the performance benefits from other operations will still yield a net performance gain.

 ## Falling Back to Intrinsics
-AVEL is built on top of the use of intrinsics, but it's fundamentally recognized that AVEL will not always be able to offer the best way to perform a particular operation.
+AVEL relies on intrinsics, but it's fundamentally recognized that AVEL will not always be able to offer the best way to perform a particular operation.
 Hence, AVEL makes it easy to fall back to using platform-specific intrinsics.

 Every vector class has a member type alias `primitive` which corresponds to the native type used for that vector by the underlying intrinsics.
 Vectors